symfony/symfony-docs/reference/twig_reference.rst

 ========================

 Twig is the default template engine for Symfony2.
-It contains a lot of build-in functions, filters and blocks.
+It contains a lot of build-in functions, filters and tags.
 Symfony2 created some custom extension on top of Twig to integrate some components into the Twig templates.

-Below is information about all the custom functions, filters and blocks that are defined by the Symfony2 Core Framework.
+Below is information about all the custom functions, filters and tags that are defined by the Symfony2 Core Framework.
 There may also be tags in bundles that are included within the Symfony Standard Edition, or in bundles you use, that aren't listed here.